RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24-vwii.md

 * A PC or mobile device with internet access and the ability to interact with SD cards.
 * An SD card formatted as FAT32 (at least 2GB) with enough available space.
 SDHC or SDXC cards formatted as FAT32 can be known to work.
-* A Wii U console capable of launching the Homebrew Launcher (either via the web browser exploit, Haxchi or Coldboot Haxchi). **If you do not have a softmodded Wii U console, please follow [wiiuguide.xyz](https://wiiuguide.xyz), as well as [the virtual Wii modding guide](https://wiiuguide.xyz/#/vwii-modding) and then come back.**
+* A Wii U console capable of launching the Homebrew Launcher (either via the web browser exploit, Haxchi or Coldboot Haxchi). **If you do not have a softmodded Wii U console, please follow [wiiu.hacks.guide](https://wiiu.hacks.guide), as well as [the vWii modding guide](https://wiiu.hacks.guide/#/vwii-modding) and then come back.**
 * [RiiConnect24 Patcher](https://github.com/RiiConnect24/RiiConnect24-Patcher/releases)

 After following the above linked guide, you should have: